tarantool/doc/doc/reference/reference_lua/varbinary.rst

 .. important::

+    This behavior is different from what is was before Tarantool 3.0.
-    This changes the decoder behavior: before Tarantool 3.0, such fields were decoded to plain strings.
+    In earlier versions, such fields were decoded to plain strings.
     To return to this behavior, use the ``compat`` option :ref:`binary_data_decoding <compat-option-binary-decoding>`.

 .. _varbinary-module-api-reference: